How Lindsey Vonn can compete with a ruptured ACL

 That’s why, Lepley says, Vonn was likely performing box jumps after the injury.
 “They’re sort of testing that fear,” Lepley said, noting the exercises can also help fight off muscle inhibition.
 “If you can’t jump and stabilize yourself on solid ground, that’s a good indication that somebody has too much hesitation.”

-In a video posted on Instagram on Thursday, Vonn squats with weights, lunges from side to side and does fast kicks against a ball.
+In a video posted on Instagram on Thursday, a day before her completed training run, Vonn squats with weights, lunges from side to side and does fast kicks against a ball.

 How to treat an injured ACL